 IBS affects 30 to 45 million Americans, conservatively at least 1 out of every 10 people.
 It is a chronic disease that causes abdominal pain and discomfort associated with a change in bowel pattern, such as diarrhea and/or constipation.
 As a “functional disorder,” IBS affects the way the muscles and nerves work, but the bowel does not appear to be damaged on medical tests.
 Without a diagnostic test, IBS often goes undiagnosed or misdiagnosed for years.
 Even after IBS is identified, treatment options are limited and vary from patient to patient.
 Due to persistent pain and bowel unpredictability, individuals may distance themselves from social events and work.
 Stigma surrounding bowel habits may act as barrier to treatment, as patients are not comfortable discussing their symptoms with doctors.
 Many people also dismiss their symptoms or attempt to self-medicate with over-the-counter medications.
 Outreach to physicians and the general public remain critical to overcome these barriers to treatment and assist patients.

-At least 12 million Americans suffer from fecal incontinence.
+At least 12 million Americans suffer from fecal incontinence (also known as bowel incontinence).
 Incontinence crosses all age groups, but is more common among women and the elderly of both sexes.
 Often it is associated with neurological diseases, cancer treatments, spinal cord injuries, multiple sclerosis, diabetes, prostate cancer, colon cancer, and uterine cancer.
 Causes of fecal incontinence include: damage to the anal sphincter muscles, damage to the nerves of the anal sphincter muscles or the rectum, loss of storage capacity in the rectum, diarrhea, or pelvic floor dysfunction.
 People may feel ashamed or humiliated, and most attempt to hide the problem for as long as possible.
 Some don't want to leave the house in fear they might have an accident in public; they withdraw from friends and family, and often limit work or education efforts.
 Incontinence in the elderly is the primary reason for nursing home admissions, an already significant social and economic burden in our aging population.
 In 2002, IFFGD sponsored a consensus conference entitled, Advancing the Treatment of Fecal and Urinary Incontinence through Research: Trial Design, Outcome Measures, and Research Priorities.
 IFFGD also collaborated with NIH on the NIH State-of-the-Science Conference on the Prevention of Fecal and Urinary Incontinence in Adults in 2007.

 NIDDK recently launched a Bowel Control Awareness Campaign (BCAC) that provides resources for healthcare providers, information about clinical trials, and advice for individuals suffering from bowel control issues.
 The BCAC is an important step in reaching out to patients, and we encourage continued support for this campaign.
 Further research on fecal incontinence is critical to improve patient quality of life and implement the research goals of the NCDD.